-108. In failing to adequately review, and protect against, the impacts from the approved suction dredge and other mining in and along the Klamath, Salmon, and Scott Rivers and their tributaries, the Forest Service violated the above noted 36 CFR Part 219 and other regulations, the Forest Plans of the Six Rivers and Klamath National Forests, and the NFMA.
-In addition, in failing to adequately review, protect against, and consult with the Tribe regarding the impacts to the Tribe's uses and interests in the affected waters from the approved suction dredge and other mining in and along the Klamath, Salmon, and Scott Rivers and their tributaries, the Forest Service violated the Forest Plans of the Six Rivers and Klamath National Forests, and the NFMA.
-The Forest Service's continued application of the National/Regional Directives in approving mining operations also violates these requirements.
+104. In failing to adequately review, and protect against, the impacts from suction dredge and other mining in and along the Klamath, Salmon, and Scott Rivers and their tributaries, the Forest Service violated the above-noted 36 CFR Part 219 and other regulations, the Forest Plans of the Six Rivers and Klamath National Forests, and the NFMA.
+In addition, in failing to adequately review, protect against, and consult with the Tribe regarding the impacts to the Tribe's uses and interests in the affected waters from suction dredge and other mining in and along the Klamath, Salmon, and Scott Rivers and their tributaries, the Forest Service violated the Forest Plans of the Six Rivers and Klamath National Forests, the NFMA, as well as the trust and consultation responsibilities owed to the Tribe.

-109. The Forest Service's actions and/or omissions were unlawfully withheld, not in accordance with the law, without observance of procedures required by law, and are arbitrary and capricious within the meaning of the APA.
+105. The Forest Service's actions and/or omissions were unlawfully withheld, not in accordance with the law, without observance of procedures required by law, and are arbitrary and capricious within the meaning of the APA.
 5 U.S.C. §§ 702, 706 (2004).